 L-Glutamine (glutamine) is the most abundant amino acid in the body and is necessary for the maintenance of many metabolic functions.
 Under situations of stress, physiological demands increase, triggering a need for glutamine supplementation.
 For ease of dosing, Shop The Care Group Ultra Glutamine provides 4 grams of this amino acid per scoop to help replenish the body’s stores and support glutamine’s many functional roles.*

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.

 Does Not Contain

-Wheat, gluten, yeast, soy, dairy products, fish, shellfish, peanuts, tree nuts, egg, ingredients derived from genetically modified organisms (GMOs), artificial colors, artificial sweeteners, or artificial preservatives.
+Wheat, gluten, corn protein, yeast, soy, animal or dairy products, fish, shellfish, peanuts, tree nuts, egg, artificial colors, artificial sweeteners, or preservatives.

 As with any dietary supplement, you should advise your healthcare professional of the use of this product.
 If you are nursing, pregnant, or considering pregnancy, you should consult your healthcare professional prior to using this product.
 Discontinue use and contact your healthcare professional if you experience a side effect or an allergic reaction.
 Keep out of reach of children.